 For this, they use materials like wild rubber, bought from collectors in the Amazon.
 This is how they fight against deforestation.

 They also use recycled plastic bottles and organic cotton.
-A curious fact is that for a pair of shoes they only need three plastic bottles, then they sent them to a factory where they are crushed into flakes and turned into fiber.
+A fun fact is that for a pair of shoes they only need three plastic bottles.
+Then they send them to a factory where they are crushed into flakes and turned into fiber.